MicrosoftDocs/MIMDocs/MIMDocs/mim-adfs-installation-configuration.md

 ---
-title: ADFS Installation and Configuration for MIM Server
+title: How to install and configure ADFS for MIM server
 description: ADFS for Microsoft Identity Manager - Step through installation, certificate management, and SharePoint integration using this guide.
 services: active-directory
 author: Dickson-Mwendia